ankschoubey/old-blog/_posts/2021-11-25-my-core-values.md

 Happiness/Peace is a skill that you develop and a choice that you make [^2].
 You can choose to live a certain way that will lead to peace.

+To have peace, your brain should be in controll in every situation.
+You have to be mentally tough.

 You need to be peaceful if you want things to be good long term.
 Develop detachment (not wanting) and be less judgemental.
 Aiming for peace requires a lot of rethinking and flipping almost everything.

 If you don't believe that you can achieve ultimate peace (Nirwana), you'll have a hard time finding it.